 - Click Use Decision Tree.

-- Answer Yes/No questions that walk through ITAR/EAR boundary criteria.
+- Answer Yes/No questions that walk through ITAR/EAR boundary criteria — including specific-design-for-military-use, commercial variant availability, and category-specific tests.

 The ITAR Workflow Determination tool uses an AI-powered guided conversation to help identify the appropriate ITAR authorization pathway for a controlled transaction — including license type, applicable exemptions, DSP forms, and DDTC procedural requirements.